 Some people can’t be happy in love until they are happy in a career.

-Envious about your Career
+Envious About Your Career

 Everyone around you gets paid more and has more opportunities to advance their career or move on to another job.

-This is the time to start learning past what you’re getting paid for and don’t let the envy under your skin.
+This is the time to start learning past what you’re getting paid for, and don’t let the envy under your skin.

 It’s easy to come home at the end of the day and forget about work.